udaykiran243/Embeded-Systems/IntroductionTo- C-Programming.md

 | `\0`       | Null character      | 0           | NUL (Null)        |

 # 2.Identifiers
+In C programming, identifiers are the names used to represent various program elements such as variables, functions, arrays, structures, and more.
+They are created by the programmer to make the code readable and meaningful.
+An identifier must begin with a letter ```(A–Z or a–z)``` or an underscore (_) and can be followed by letters, digits ```0–9```, or underscores.
+Identifiers are case-sensitive, meaning total and Total are treated as different names.
+However, they cannot be the same as C keywords like ```int```, ```return```, or ```while```.
+Choosing clear and descriptive identifiers is essential for writing clean and maintainable code.
 The Identifiers are the user defined words.
 These are having two different types
 - Predefined words.
 - User Defined words.